uri-tech/nimble-opti-adapter/example/README.md

   name: clusterissuer-letsencrypt-http01
 spec:
   acme:
-    email: <YOUR EMAIL> # replace with your email
+    email: <YOUR EMAIL> # cert-manager will register an ACME account with the email specified.
     privateKeySecretRef:
-      name: acme-letsencrypt-prod
+      name: acme-letsencrypt-prod # create secret (acme-letsencrypt-prod) in the same namespace as the cert-manager pod.
+This secret will contain the generated private key for that account which subsequent communications with the ACME server (Let's Encrypt) for operations like proving domains ownership and requesting certificates.
     server: https://acme-v02.api.letsencrypt.org/directory
     solvers:
-    - http01:
+    - http01: # http01 is one of the challenge types used by the Automated Certificate Management Environment (ACME) protocol to verify domain ownership.
         ingress:
-          class: nginx
-EOF
+          class: nginx # For managing the challenge process through the Ingress resources EOF
 ```